 His first instinct is to guess who they'll blame, and the people that he thinks they're going to blame are Iran, the Patriots, or a veteran.

-I convinced the show I'm on, Law& Order Special Victims Unit, to do an episode about a vet who had PTSD and they tried to disparage him on the stand because he was having flashbacks and stuff.
+I convinced the show I'm on, Law and Order, Special Victims Unit, to do an episode about a vet who had PTSD and they tried to disparage him on the stand because he was having flashbacks and stuff.

-But he gathered himself and helped us convict someone.
+But he gathered himself and helped us convict somebody.

-That's a great story, and I'm happy for him, but the only reason to pull this story out and tell it now is to reinforce the idea that everyone wants to make veterans look bad, which is in service of Alex's narratives that he's been building up for weeks and months of, they're going to blame the patriots and veterans, blah, blah, blah, which is not good, because they don't know that.
+But the only reason to pull this story out and tell it now is to reinforce the idea that everyone wants to make veterans look bad, which is in service of Alex's narratives that he's been building up for weeks and months of they're going to blame Patriots and veterans.

 And, you know, I hate to say it, but these are the times that we live in.